SYimleang/Library_Application/README.md

 # Library Management System Application

 ## Description
-The Library Management System Application is a software project developed as part of [describe the context, e.g., an academic course, a personal project].
-It serves as a comprehensive system for tracking and managing various publications, including books and periodicals.
+The Library Management System Application serves as a comprehensive system for tracking and managing various publications, including books and periodicals.

 ## Features
 - Efficiently track and manage publications.